 As of the date of this annual report, we have implemented several initiatives to further commit to copyright protection.
 In May 2014, we entered into a content protection agreement with the MPAA and its members, which are six major U.S. entertainment content providers.
 In that agreement, we agreed to implement a comprehensive system of measures designed to prevent unauthorized downloading of and access to such content providers' works.
 After beginning the roll-out for several months, we suspended implementation of the filter but have identified and are in the process of implementing a new filter.
 Even with the implementation of a new filter, however, our copyright protection measures would not be able to fully protect us against copyright infringement suits.
-For example, in January 2015, a number of MPAA member studios filed copyright infringement lawsuits against us in the Shenzhen Nanshan District Court in China, and, as of the date of this annual report, the cases are awaiting decisions of first instance.
+For example, in January 2015, a number of MPAA member studios filed 28 copyright infringement lawsuits against us on 28 video products in the Shenzhen Nanshan District Court in China.
+The court combined these cases into two cases for trial and entered a judgment on both cases on August 21, 2017.
+The court held, among others, that we infringed the plaintiffs' copyright on 13 of 28 video products and were required by the court to compensate the plaintiff for a total of RMB1.4 million.
+As of the date of this annual report, those cases are awaiting decisions of appellate court.
 For details, see "Item 3.
 Key Information-D. Risk Factors-Risks related to our business-We face and expect to continue to face copyright infringement claims and other related claims, including claims based on content available through our services, which could be time-consuming and costly to defend and may result in damage awards, injunctive relief and/or court orders, divert our management's attention and financial resources and adversely impact our business" and "Item 8.
 Financial Information-A. Consolidated Statements and Other Financial Information-Legal Proceedings."